openshift/ansible-service-broker/docs/introduction.md

 satisfy your needs?
 Ansible Playbook Bundle is designed to make this transition from simple to complex workflows possible.

-To introduce the Ansible Playbook Bundle concept we will cover:

-  1. Service Catalog and Ansible Service Broker workflow
+### Service Catalog
-  2. Ansible Playbook Bundle overview
-  3. Ansible Playbook Bundle workflow
-      - Preparing an Ansible Playbook Bundle
-      - Packaging an Ansible Playbook Bundle
-      - Deploying an Ansible Playbook Bundle

-## Ansible Service Broker

-In December 2016 CloudFoundry [announced](https://www.cloudfoundry.org/open-service-broker-api-launches-as-industry-standard/) the open sourcing of its service broker APIs, [Open Service Broker API](https://www.openservicebrokerapi.org/).
-The Open Service Broker API defines methods for creating a broker, an entity responsible for delivering applications or services to a cloud platform.
-The Ansible Service Broker is a specialized broker created for OpenShift to manage Ansible Playbook Bundles.

 Users will interact with the [Service Catalog](https://github.com/kubernetes-incubator/service-catalog) to obtain a list of available applications and invoke operations for provisioning, deprovisioning, binding, and unbinding to an application.
 The Service Catalog will rely on a collection of brokers to handle details associated with its applications.

 The diagram below illustrates a high level concept of the workflow.

 ![Overview](images/ansible-service-broker-overview.png)